kubernetes/kubernetes/docs/admin/accessing-the-api.md

 ## Ports and IPs Served On

-The Kubernetes API is served by the Kubernetes APIServer process.
+The Kubernetes API is served by the Kubernetes apiserver process.
 Typically, there is one of these running on a single kubernetes-master node.

 By default the Kubernetes APIserver serves HTTP on 2 ports: